1924 Auckland Rugby League season: Fifth grade

 Ponsonby won the championship after Newton defaulted to them in round 20.
 Marist entered a team but withdrew either prior to or after one week.
-Devonport withdrew after 2 rounds, while Manukau withdrew along with the rest of their club which switched to rugby union in July.
+The 1949 Rugby League Annual written by Bill Davidson states that Athletic won the A Section and Ellerslie the B Section.
+Richmond won the B Section knockout when they defeated Maritime.
+Devonport withdrew after 2 rounds and have not been included in the standings, while Manukau withdrew along with the rest of their club which switched to rugby union in July.
 The majority of match results were not reported so the standings are very incomplete.
 In round 5 it was reported in both the Auckland Star and the New Zealand Herald that Newton had beaten Athletic 82-0.